"You can't just throw people at all your problems, dear."

 Subverted in Ranma and Akane's skating fight against Handsome Lech Mikado Sanzen'in and Kawaiiko Azusa Shiratori.
-When Mikado attacks them by grabbing Azusa and spinning her around so she can kick them, Ranma tosses Akane onto the air... but Akane is not the one who hits Mikado; as soon as he thinks Akane will kick him, Ranma punches him in the gut and forces him to stop their attacks, while Akane lands safely not far from them.
+When Mikado attacks them by grabbing Azusa and spinning her around so she can kick them, Ranma tosses Akane onto the air... but when Mikado thinks Akane will either land on him or deliver him a flying kick, instead Ranma punches him in the gut and forces him and Azusa to stop attacking, while Akane lands safely not far from them.

 Played straight in the second half of the "The One to Carry On" two-parter OAV.
 Female Ranma uses a horizonal Hiryu Shoten Ha to shoot Akane forward like a human cannonball in order to beat Natsume and Kurumi.

 In Rurouni Kenshin anime, Sanosuke and Yahiko did this thrice in a single episode, and during the last one Yahiko was making a "cut it out, bitch" face as he was tossed across the scenario by Sano.
 Given that Nobuhiro Watsuki, creator of Kenshin, is a major X-Men fan, it was probably meant to be a reference/Shout-Out.